nanflasted/TekinBot/README.md

 ## Preparation:

-0. You need python3.6
+0. You need python3.6, together with MySQL and SQLite

-1. First of all, set up a python [virtual environment](https://docs.python.org/3/tutorial/venv.html)
+1. First of all, set up a python [virtual environment](https://docs.python.org/3/tutorial/venv.html) by running `make venv`

-2. Run `make dependency` to install all of the required packages, depending on your system you might have to run `sudo make dependency` or `sudo -H make dependency`

-3. Run `make install-hooks` to install pre-commit hooks
+2. Run `make install-hooks` to install pre-commit hooks

-4.  `git checkout -b <your-branch-name>`, and hack away!
-I recommend using a meaningful branch name, and recommend using the format
-    `git checkout -b <github_username-issue_number-branch_name>`
+3.  `git checkout -b <your-branch-name>`, and hack away!
+    For this repo, I recommend using a meaningful branch name, and recommend using the format `git checkout -b <github_username-issue_number-branch_name>`

-5. Run `make dev` to make a local server instance so you could `curl` and test your changes
+4. Run `make dev` to make a local server instance so you could `curl` and test your changes note that the `make dev` instance runs with `--dry-run` and `--no-db` options, meaning that:
+    *   it does not send response requests, but instead prints all responses to stdout
+    *   it does not write to mysql database, but uses an in-memory sqlite instance instead

-6. After making your changes, `git push origin <your-branch-name>`, and let me know that your branch is ready to be merged
+5. After making your changes, `git push origin <your-branch-name>`, for this repo, let me know that your branch is ready to be merged

-7. After some review and testing, I will merge your branch into the master branch, and deploy it to the production tekinbot instance!
+6. (Optional) If you have a slack workspace to test it on"
+    *   run `make server` and set your request URL to `http://<your-tekin-url>:9338`,
+    *   if you want another port, run `python -m tekinbot.tekin --port=<your-port>` instead of `make server`

-8. You can then see your tekinbot addition in live-action, EHHHHHHH!
+    *   You can then see your tekinbot addition in live action!
+EHHHHHHH!

+7. You've dunnit!
+Remember what Tekin would say: take a 5 minute break, drink some water and wash your face...

 ## How to add a new module: